jameslmartin/subreddit-recommendations/README.md

 ### Goal
-Train a model that classifies very unstructured text like Reddit comments to see if a recommendation engine could be built If subreddits cluster together, nearest clusters may be other subreddits that are “related” or “interesting” to a user.
+Train a model that classifies very unstructured text like Reddit comments to see if a recommendation engine could be built
+If subreddits cluster together, nearest clusters may be other subreddits that are "related" or "interesting" to a user.

 ### Steps:
 - Train many different models with varying parameters on as large of a set of reddit comments as possible, and answer: